1.3 Circumference of a circle

-- You have made a cake and want to decorate it with a ribbon.
+You have made a cake to celebrate a residents 95th birthday.

 The diameter of the cake is 15 cm.
 You have a length of ribbon that is 0.5 m long.
 Will you have enough ribbon to go around the outside of the cake?

-- You have recently put a pond in your garden and are thinking about putting a fence around it for safety.
+The nursery has just installed a pond in its outside space and needs to put a fence around it for safety.
 The radius of the pond is 7.4 m.

-What length of fencing would you require to fit around the full length of the pond?
+What length of fencing would you require to fit around the perimeter of the pond?
 Round your answer up to the next full metre.

 Using the formula C = πd